Sheppsu/osu.py/docs/source/guide.rst

 	print(user.username)

-If you want to learn more about what api requests you can make, either read about it on the `official osu!api v2 documentation <https://osu.ppy.sh/docs/index.html>`_ or read through the `osu.py documentation of the Client class <api.html#osu.Client>`_.
+If you want to learn more about what api requests you can make, read through the `osu.py documentation of the Client class <api.html#osu.Client>`_ or check the documentation's homepage for some specific examples.
-The names of the functions are modeled very similary to the title of the request listed on the osu!api v2 documentation.

 AsynchronousClient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This class is the exact same as the Client class, but all api request functions are asynchronous.
+This class is the exact same as the Client class, but all api request functions are asynchronous and it uses AsynchronousAuthHandler.
 You can see it in use `here <https://github.com/Sheepposu/osu.py/blob/main/examples/asynchronous_client.py>`_ on the github.

 Scope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^